 Why Leeds Rhinos might gain from Jake Connor's England v Australia Ashes snub

+Why Jake Connor's England v Australia Ashes snub could be good news for Leeds Rhinos

 Despite being the most outstanding player in Betfred Super League this year, Connor was left out of national coach Shaun Wane’s 24-man squad for the Ashes Test series which begins at Wembley on Saturday, October 25.
 Instead, George Williams will skipper England from stand-off with Grand Finalists Mikey Lewis and Harry Smith competing for the scrum-half role.